 Upon successful entry, the participant has to accomplish one knowledge-development project every year in order to keep his status in the community.

-His participation is funded by the business units which in turn provides other funding ventures such as the annual projects, workshop attendance and annual conferences.
+His participation is funded by the business units which in turn provide other funding ventures such as annual projects, workshop attendance, and annual conferences.

 Of all the communities of practice rules, this can be a little harsh but this ensures that you’re funding an investment that is meant to be rewarded with great return.